AppDaemon/appdaemon/docs/APPGUIDE.rst

 undefined.

-When starting the system for the first time or when reloading an App or Module, the system will log the fact in it's main log.
+When starting the system for the first time or when reloading an App or Module, the system will log the fact in its main log.
 It is often the case that there is a problem with the class, maybe a syntax error or some other problem.
 If that is the case, details will be output to the error log allowing the user to remedy the problem and reload.